Wedding photography, and finding a wedding photographer, can be a little bit challenging. There's so much to consider!

 Hugh Anderson Photography

-Do you want to be photographed in a studio environment, or would you prefer to be photographed in your own home or office?
+With portraits, do you want to be photographed in a studio environment, or would you prefer to be photographed in your own home or office?
 I am happy to arrange your photo shoot wherever you are comfortable.
 The benefits of a home studio portrait session is that everyone has all the clothes they might need at hand, and it's a much more relaxed environment.
 I will of course bring lighting and background equipment.
 Please ask for details.

 Here are some of the areas that I cover, though I will travel throughout most of Michigan if required.
 All of Oakland County and Metro Detroit, including Birmingham, Bloomfield Hills, West Bloomfield, Troy, Rochester Hills, Auburn Hills, Royal Oak, Sterling Heights, Farmington Hills, Plymouth, and a few other areas not mentioned.
 If you are quite a distance away from my base in Bloomfield Hills, please ask about traveling fees.